U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 U.S. crude recently fell 0.01% to $72.06 per barrel while Brent was at $74.50, up 0.54% on the day.

-(Additional reporting by Wayne Cole in Sydney and Dhara Ranasinghe in London; Editing by Nick Macfie, Alex Richardson and Dan Grebler)
+(Reporting by Koh Gui Qing; additional reporting by Wayne Cole in Sydney and Dhara Ranasinghe in London; editing by Nick Macfie, Alex Richardson and Dan Grebler)

 Advertisement